-13. 2022 Workforce Reduction
+2022 Workforce Reduction

 On October 6, 2022, the Company began a reduction of its current workforce by thirteen (13) full-time employees to align its resources with its current priorities of focusing on a mitochondrial disease-focused strategy.
 The workforce reduction was completed in the fourth quarter of 2022.

-The Company recorded total costs All the accrued liabilities related to the 2022 Workforce Reduction were paid off as of approximately \$ December 31, 2022.
-No cost related to the 2022 Workforce Reduction was recognized during the three months ended March 31, 2024 and 2023.
+All the accrued liabilities related to the 2022 Workforce Reduction were paid off as of December 31, 2022.
+No cost related to the 2022 Workforce Reduction was recognized during the three and six months ended March 31, 2024 June 30, 2024.